Alexhuszagh/autocom/README.md

 ## Ownership

-AutoCOM uses COM ownership semantics for `put` and `method` calls: the COM library takes ownership of objects passed by value, while the ownership of objects passed by reference remains unchanged.
-Any existing references to objects passed by value are invalidated.
+AutoCOM uses COM ownership semantics for `put` and `method` calls: the COM library takes ownership of "in parameters" passed by value, modifies "in-out parameters" passed by value, while the ownership of objects passed by reference remains unchanged.
+The caller must call `AddRef` on any COM objects passed as "in-out parameters".
+For "in-parameters", any existing references to objects passed by value are invalidated.

 For `get` calls, the caller takes ownership of objects acquired by value, while the ownership of objects passed by reference remains unchanged.